Q. Can I park in any lot with a visitor parking permit? What are the zone numbers for each campus when using the ParkMobile App?

 Q. I was a student last semester but not this semester, can I still get a visitor pass?

-A. As long as you pay the meters at the visitor spaces.
+A. As long as you pay the meters at the visitor spaces or use the ParkMobile App.

 Q. If I came to campus on a day I don’t have a class can I park in the visitor spaces?

-A. Yes, the meters accept coins and credit/debit cards.
+A. Yes, the meters accept coins and credit/debit cards or you can use the ParkMobile app.

 Q. How much is a day pass?